Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

-All geometry optimizations were carried out employing the Gaussian 16 program package\cite{g-16}, while calculation of electronic excitation energies, Huang-Rhys (HR) factors, spin--orbit couplings and non-adiabatic couplings were calculated employing the QCHEM program package.\cite{QCHEM-2015} Table \ref{table-s1} provide additional calculation results for the vertical absorption and emission energies based on different functionals.
+{\bf S1.
+Additional details and results of computation} \\ For all the calculations reported in the main text, geometry optimizations were carried out employing the Gaussian 16 program package\cite{g16}, while QCHEM program package\cite{QCHEM} was used for the calculation of electronic excitation energies, Huang-Rhys (HR) factors, spin--orbit couplings and non-adiabatic couplings.

+We also conducted additional calculations for different functionals in a similar manner and also employing the ORCA 5.0 program.\cite{neese-jcp152,boerner-orca} For the calculation of the absorption energies, we used different structures optimized for different functionals.
+On the other hand, for the calculation of emission energy, we used structure optimized for the CAM-B3LYP functional\cite{yanai-cpl393} since optimization for some functionals in the excited state was difficult to achieve.
+Table \ref{table-s1} provides \rc{results of these calculation results, along with those for CAM-B3LYP,} for the vertical absorption and emission energies in vacuum based on different functionals.